gdmobile/annecy-media-docs/rewards-php/README.md

 Check out our [Sample Project](https://github.com/gdmobile/annecy-media-api/tree/master/rewards-php/sample/reward.php)!

-## Example
+## PHP Example

+As soon as an advertiser triggered an interaction, Annecy instantly calls your **reward URL**.
+If your backend responses a 200 HTTP status, then the interaction state will be set to `Rewarded`.
+If your backend is down, then the interaction state will be set to `Failed` and Annecy tries to send the interaction over and over again.
+Select your Publisher [here](https://admin.annecy.media/publishers) to set your `Secret`, `Reward URL` and `Algorithm`.

-Annecy calls the reward URL like this:
+Annecy calls your reward URL like this:

 ```
 https://api.your-company.com/reward?user_id=foo&credits=100&campaign_title=bar&signature=218b99be4bb589a6a200e94ac26afee620fe83d6